jozbiz-jp/browser-copy-assistant/README.md

 ## Future Enhancements

+- Launch in Firefox extensions
 - Option to clear the entire list of copied texts.
 - Dark mode for the popup interface.
 - Support for syncing copied texts across multiple devices using Chrome Sync.

+## Contributing

+Contributions are welcome!
+Please see our [Contributing Guidelines](./CONTRIBUTING.md) for more information.

 ## License